money

 The rise in the cost of living means making every penny count is more important than ever.
 The good news is that there are some simple things that you can do to organise your money to help it go a bit further.

-A good starting point is to work out what type of taxpayer you are, which is based on your income.
-For the 2023/24 tax year (which runs from 6 April to 5 April the following year), you won’t pay any tax on your personal allowance, which is generally the first £12,570 of your annual income.
+A good starting point is to work out what type of taxpayer you are, which is based on your income for the tax year.
+For the 2024/25 tax year (which runs from 6 April to 5 April the following year), you won’t pay any tax on income within your Personal Allowance, which is generally the first £12,570 of your annual income.

 Here are the income tax bands if your annual income exceeds £12,570: